arizonaCameraLab/ASDP_Render_Module/README.md

 described in Appendix A.  The workflow is as follows:
 - **Estimate target lateral location:**
     - Generate an as-designed camera calibration JSON file for the camera to be calibrated.
-This has the gimbal center of rotation as the center of helicopter space with the +X axis pointing towards the axis the gimbal will rotate around for +pitch and the +Z axis pointing up.
+This has the camera's center of rotation as the center of helicopter space with the +X axis pointing towards the axis the gimbal will rotate around for +pitch and the +Z axis pointing up.
+The offset from the gimbal's center of rotation to the camera's center of projection is specified in the gimbal.json configuration file.
     - Generate an as-designed target location JSON file for the two targets to be used in calibration.
     - Generate a **gimbal.json** file to describe the gimbal configuration (see util/gimbal.json for an example).
 Its "name" field selects which physical gimbal to use: "Zaber_X_G_RST" or "iOptron_CEM40",